 - The main types of supervised learning problems include regression and classification problems

 - In Unsupervised Learning, the computer is trained with unlabeled data.

-- In this learning there is no trainer at all, actually the computer might be able to teach you new things after it learns patterns in data, these algorithms a particularly useful in cases where the human expert doesn’t know what to look for in the data.
+- In this learning there is no trainer at all, actually, the computer might be able to teach you new things after it learns patterns in data, these algorithms a particularly useful in cases where the human expert doesn’t know what to look for in the data.

-- These type of algorithms, mainly used in pattern detection and descriptive modeling.
+- These types of algorithms, mainly used in pattern detection and descriptive modeling.
 However, there are no output categories or labels here based on which the algorithm can try to model relationships.
 These algorithms try to use techniques on the input data to mine for rules, detect patterns, and summarize and group the data points which help in deriving meaningful insights and describe the data better to the users.

 Unsupervised Learning goes through the following steps: